Business and cash flow management

 Marketing and sales

 Online retailers often use machine learning to build customer profiles based on activity.
-AI can then compare these customers with similar profiles to recommend products, or determine the average profile of your highest-value customers for you to send targeted ads or promotions.
+AI can then compare these customers with similar profiles to recommend products, or determine your highest-value customer segments for you to send targeted ads or promotions.

 For marketing, consider an email campaign sent to thousands of customers, with an AI recording and categorizing every response.
-AI can also analyze your paid search ads to show you which ones work and what those ads have in common.
+AI can also analyze your paid search ad analytics to find which ones work and what those ads have in common.

 Operations